Updated post: 18/11/18 | November 2018

 I will start with a major caveat.
-There is no such thing as a definitive traveller’s medical kit.
+There is no such thing as a definitive travel medicine kit.
 Much will depend on your age, gender and medical conditions, your destination and your attitude to medicines.
-Over the years, I have honed my collection to one that covers most of the bases, and my medicines fit snugly into a semi-rigid plastic pouch from Muji measuring 12cm x 10cm x 5cm.
+As a pharmacist, I have honed my collection to one that covers most of the bases, and my medicines fit snugly into a semi-rigid plastic pouch from Muji measuring 12cm x 10cm x 5cm.
 Let me share its contents and why they are included.
 You can buy all of the medicines in my kit over-the-counter.
-Oh … and I should mention that I am a pharmacist.

 - An effective pain-killer and it also helps to bring down your temperature if you have an infection.
 I have used it for headaches, for cold and ‘flu symptoms and for … ahem … hangovers.
 Don’t leave home without it.